tyroguru/BPFTrace-hol/README.md

 # bpftrace Hands-On Labs

 [bpftrace](https://github.com/iovisor/bpftrace) is a dynamic tracing technology on Linux that can revolutionise the way we view our software and systems.
 It layers on top of existing BPF goodness to provide a simple to use scripting language that will give you new and fresh insights into the runtime behaviour of the systems you create.
-It was initially developed by Alistair Robertson and now has a solid developer community on GitHub.
+It was initially developed by Alastair Robertson and now has a solid developer community on GitHub.

 This hands-on lab is designed to be completed in half a day though that may vary depending upon how thorough you want to be with the exercises.
 It has been written as a kind of "hands-on bootstrapping" guide for the bpftrace beginner and aims to give you enough information to kick-start your productivity with bpftrace.
 Note that it is by no means a complete treatment of the subject and many things are missed out for the sake of brevity.